subspace/subnomicon/docs/terminology.md

 ## SSC

 Short for Subspace Credit, the native token of Subspace Network.
-SSC is used to pay transaction fees, participate in staking/farming, and more.
+While SSC is both integral to and necessary for the operation of the Subspace Network, it is intended as a utility currency to pay for use of the Subspace (i.e., transaction fees, domains leader election, etc.).

 ## Subspace CLI